top of page

 Punta del Este, Uruguay

-As soon as we walked off the tender boat, we were greeted by these gigantic sea lions chilling out and relaxing on the pier; we were all filled with joy!
-After three months on an expedition cruise, we never got the chance to see such marine life so close, and here we wander off the tender on a cruise ship with over 1000 people, and we are meters away!
-Magical.
+After three months on an expedition cruise, we never got the chance to see such marine life so close.
+Here, we wander off the tender on a cruise ship with over 1000 people and are meters away!
+It's magical.

 Once the excitement of watching the sea lions, we wandered the port to the fish market and were gifted with another seal show, all the fishermen feeding the seals the fish guts and even giving the onlookers a go; it was fascinating!